valdrinium/days-till-christmas/Readme.md

 ## Config

-1. In `config/spam.json`, change the array of victims to match the exact name of your contacts, or the time of the automated spam.
-0. In `config/images.json`, change the index to match the index of the photo you wish to download, or the query in order to search for something else.
+In `config/spam.json`, you can configure:

+- `hidesWindow`: show/hide the Selenium window.
+- `victims`: the array of contact names to be spammed, exactly as they appear in WhatsApp Web.
+- `spamAt`: the hour of the daily spam, in 24-hour format.

+In `config/images.json`, you can configure:

+- `query`: the serach query to be performed on Unsplash when looking for a new image.
+- `index`: the index of the image to download from that search.
+- `perPage`: this, together with the `index`, helps determine the page that the image we have to download will be on.

+In `config/edit.json`, you can configure:

+- `targetDate`: specify the day and month (eg: `{ "day": 24, "month": 12 }`).
+We will
+    then compute how many days are left till that date (be it this or next year).
+- `texts`: the array of objects that contain the text information neccessary to edit the photo.
+The program will compare the number of days left till `targetDate` with each object's `comparedTo` value, based on the `condition`.
+The texts corresponding to the first condition that holds true will apper in the edited image.

 ## Schedule on Startup